-Validation of our retrieved XCO2 has been performed against TCCON /Wunch et al., 2013/, a global network of ground-based high-resolution Fourier transform spectrometers recording direct solar spectra in the NIR/SWIR spectral region, itself validated against aircraft measurements.
+Validation of our retrieved $XCO_2$ has been performed against TCCON /Wunch et al., 2013/, a global network of ground-based high-resolution Fourier transform spectrometers recording direct solar spectra in the NIR/SWIR spectral region, itself validated against aircraft measurements.
+Note that validation of the v1.2 product is performed using the CRDP#5 data release.
+As mentioned in the Executive Summary, an error was detected in the CO2\TAN\OCFP v1.1 data, where the data was incorrectly filtered, and quality flags were not assigned correctly.
+This error is corrected in the present data release (CO2\TAN\OCFP v1.2).

-Figure 2-1 shows CO2\TAN\OCFP v1 (retrieved TanSat XCO2) compared to 20 TCCON sites for the period March 2017 to May 2018, using the TCCON data (GGG2015, retrieved from TCCON data archive on 1 June 2019), and co-located spatially and temporally by selecting TanSat soundings only in a $\pm 3^{\circ}$ latitude/longitude box around the TCCON site, and $\pm 1$ hours of each TCCON measurement.
+Figure 1 shows retrieved TanSat XCO2 compared to 20 TCCON sites for the period March 2017 to May 2018, using the TCCON data (GGG2015, retrieved from TCCON data archive on 1 June 2019), and coghg cci ESA Climate Change Initiative (CCI) Page 7 Product User Guide Version 3 (PUGv3) for the CO2_TAN_OCFP v1.2 product from the University of Leicester Version 3 for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) 14 th February 2022 located spatially and temporally by selecting TanSat soundings only in a $\pm 3^{\circ}$ latitude/longitude box around the TCCON site, and $\pm 1$ hours of each TCCON measurement.

-Overall a good agreement between TCCON and CO2\TAN\OCFP v1 is found, with the magnitude and phase of the seasonal cycle being well captured over a variety of sites /Yang et al., 2019/.
-Figure 2-2 shows the total correlation across all sites with individual soundings, with a correlation coefficient of 0.82 and a RMSE of 1.78 ppm.
+Overall, good agreement between TCCON and CO2\TAN\OCFP v1 (CRDP#5) is found, with the magnitude and phase of the seasonal cycle being well captured over a variety of sites /Yang et al., 2020/.
+Figure 2 shows the total correlation across all sites with individual soundings, with a correlation coefficient of 0.82 and a RMSE of 1.78 ppm.

-Figure 2-1.
-Comparison of the CO2\TAN\OCFP v1 (orange) with the TCCON XCO2 (blue, overpass mean) between March 2017 and May 2018.
+Figure 1: Comparison of the CO2\TAN\OCFP v1 (CRDP#5, orange) with the TCCON XCO2 (blue, overpass mean) between March 2017 and May 2018.
 The overpass-mean from TanSat is indicated with large orange solid circles with error bars indicating the standard deviation, and small orange points show individual soundings.
 We plot all measurements that satisfy the co-location criteria of an overpass.

-Figure 2-2.
-Comparison of individual retrieved XCO2 from TanSat with the overpass mean of TCCON XCO2 for the time period of March 2017 to May 2018 across all 20 TCCON sites.
+Figure 2: Comparison of individual retrieved XCO2 from TanSat with the overpass mean of TCCON XCO2 for the time period of March 2017 to May 2018 across all 20 TCCON sites.
 Each TCCON site is given by different colour and symbol.
 Statistics for mean bias and RMSE (calculated by averaging the bias and RMSE of each site) are given along with the correlation coefficient.